FOSS4GAcademy/GST104FOSS4GLabs/Module 3 Lab/QGIS 2.8 and Inkscape 0.91/Module 3 Lab.md

 ![Scaled and Moved Hawaii](figures/Scaled_and_Moved_Hawaii.png "Scaled and Moved Hawaii")

-23. Repeat steps 14-22 in this Task to import Alaska to its own layer and place it left of Hawaii.
+23. Repeat steps in this Task to import Alaska to its own layer and place it left of Hawaii.
 Your document should now look similar to the figure below.

 ![Roughed In Map Design](figures/Roughed-In_Map_Design.png "Roughed In Map Design")

 24. Take a moment to save your work in your lab directory.
-Click File->Save and name your document ‘Colorful Map of the USA’ in the ‘Inscape SVG (*.svg) format.
+Click File | Save and name your document ‘Colorful Map of the USA’ in the ‘Inscape SVG (*.svg) format.
 25. Click Save to save the document.

 ### Task 4 Designing the Final Map Layout